LuckyLusik/ChattyApp/README.md

 ## Getting started

 - Install all dependencies (using the "npm install" command).
-- Run the development web server using the "npm start" command.
+- Run the development web server from root folder and server from chatty_server using the "npm start" command.